2021 CGA Annual Meeting

-The Collaborative Group of the Americas on Inherited Gastrointestinal Cancer (CGA-IGC) is pleased to announce the hybrid 2021 CGA Annual Meeting is being held November 13-15, 2021, both online and in-person at the Loews Vanderbilt Hotel in Nashville, TN.
+The Collaborative Group of the Americas on Inherited Gastrointestinal Cancer (CGA-IGC) is pleased to announce that registration for the 2021 CGA Annual Meeting being held virtually November 13-15, 2021 is now open!

 The CGA Annual Meeting will provide critical data and information designed to keep clinicians and scientists up-to-date on new developments in hereditary gastrointestinal cancer research, including implications for physicians, psychologists, nurses, and genetic counselors to make informed decisions about the prevention, diagnosis, and treatment of patients with hereditary gastrointestinal cancer syndromes.